Holographic flavour and neural networks: Inverse Problem: Learning the Geometry

 \section{Inverse Problem: Learning the Geometry}

-In this section we will solve and ``inverse problem'' in the spirit of ref.~\cite{Hashimoto:2018ftp} where the authors considered used deep learning techniques to learn certain aspects the geometry (parts of the metric) given data from the dual theory.
+In this section we will solve an ``inverse problem'' in the spirit of ref.~\cite{Hashimoto:2018ftp} where the authors considered deep learning techniques to learn certain aspects of the geometry (parts of the metric) given data from the dual theory.

 We start with the ansatz for the metric:

 where $f_1(r)$ and $f_2(r)$ are undetermined functions with asymptotic behavior:

 ensuring that the geometry is asymptotically AdS$_5\times S^5$.
 Note that we have used the freedom of selecting a radial variable to fix the $g_{rr}$ component of the metric.
 With this choice of radial variable we can again define: